Efficiency in Lung Transplant Allocation Strategies: Allocation Strategy

 \end{thm}

-Based on the monotonicity results, a full order priority ranking of all state and waiting time pairs can be obtained with Algorithm \ref{alg: rank}: Start with a large enough value of $ c $ such that $\mathcal{A}_{c} = \emptyset$, then the value of $ c $ is gradually decreased, representing increasing organ availability, and the order in which each state and waiting time pair enter the allocable set $ \mathcal{A}_c $ as $c$ decreases is recorded.
+Based on the monotonicity results, a full order priority ranking of all state and waiting time pairs can be obtained with the following algorithm outlined in the pseudo code Algorithm \ref{alg: rank} below: start with a large enough value of $ c $ such that $\mathcal{A}_{c} = \emptyset$, then the value of $ c $ is gradually decreased, representing increasing organ availability, and the order in which each state and waiting time pair enter the allocable set $ \mathcal{A}_c $ as $c$ decreases is recorded.
+A binary search is used to find each value of $c$ when a new pair of $(i,s)$ enters $ \mathcal{A}_c $.
 Pairs that enter the allocable set earlier are given higher priorities for transplantation, as they are selected for allocation to prolong the long-term average expected total life when the availability of organs is more stringent and remain allocable when more organs are available.
 The sensitivity parameter $\alpha$ in Algorithm \ref{alg: rank} is a small positive number needed in the algorithm to avoid infinite loops.
-Smaller $\alpha$ leads to higher precision in ranking all waiting time and state combinations.
+Smaller $\alpha$ leads to higher precision in ranking all waiting time and state combinations. $N_{\text{steps}}$ is the maximal number of steps allowed in calculating the ranks of $(i,s)$ combinations.

 Once the rank of state and waiting time pairs is determined, whenever an organ is retrieved, patients available in the current waiting list can be instantly ranked based on their state and waiting time.
 The patient with the highest rank will be selected for transplantation.
 The resulting long-term average expected total life using this strategy is expected to be close to the upper bound, as patients are ranked according to their potential contributions to the limiting average total life considering the limited availability of organs.
 This allocation strategy satisfies the fairness requirement, as the allocation decisions are solely determined by states and waiting times of patients in the current list.